wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Make services stateless where possible</strong> - Services should either not require state, or should offload state such that between different client requests, there is no dependence on locally stored data on disk or in memory.
 This enables servers to be replaced at will without causing an availability impact.
 Amazon ElastiCache or Amazon DynamoDB are good destinations for offloaded state.

-   * <strong>Implement emergency levers</strong> - These are rapid processes that may mitigate availability impact on your workload.
+   * <strong>Implement emergency levers</strong> - These are rapid processes that may mitigate availability impact on workloads.
 They can be operated in the absence of a root cause.
 An ideal emergency lever reduces the cognitive burden on the resolvers to zero by providing fully deterministic activation and deactivation criteria.
 Example levers include blocking all robot traffic or serving a static response.
 Levers are often manual, but they can also be automated.

 6. How do you monitor workload resources?